Categories

 Format: Hardcover, Kindle, Audiobook

-Welcome to my stop on the blog tour for this riveting piece of historical fiction.
-Thank you to Welbeck for the invitation to take part and the gifted ARC.
+Welcome to my stop on the blog tour for this extraordinary debut.
+Thank you to Headline for the invitation to take part in the tour and my gifted copies of the book.

 SYNOPSIS: